Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Introduction

-One of the counter-intuitive results has been obtained in the recent past from {\it in-vitro} experiments where an external tension was applied on a single kt-MT attachment with an optical trap \cite{akiyoshi10}.
-The stability was found to increase with increasing force provided the force was not too large; beyond a moderate level further increase of the force, of course, reduced the stability of the attachment.
-More specifically, in these ``force-clamp'' experiments the magnitude of the pulling force was kept fixed and the lifetime of the attachment (i.e., the time taken to get ruptured) was measured.
-The non-monotonic variation of the average lifetime with increasing strength of the pulling force is reminiscent of catch-bonds formed by wide varieties of ligands with their respective receptors \cite{thomas08a,thomas08b,sokurenko08,prezhdo09}.
+Our {\it in-silico} studies have been motivated by the {\it in-vitro} biophysical experiments \cite{biggins13,akiyoshi12,sarangapani14} carried out over the last few years using reconstituted kinetochores of budding yeast which happens to be the simplest because each kt can attach with only a single MT \cite{biggins13}.
+Under force-clamp conditions, created {\it in-vitro} using optical trap \cite{akiyoshi10}, the mean lifetime of the reconstituted kt-MT attachment of budding yeast was found to increase with increasing tension up to a moderate level beyond which the mean lifetime decreased with further increase of tension.
+Such nonmonotonic variation of the average lifetime with increasing strength of the pulling force is reminiscent of catch-bonds formed by wide varieties of ligands with their respective receptors \cite{thomas08a,thomas08b,sokurenko08,prezhdo09,chakrabarti17}.

-In an earlier paper one of the authors (DC) of this paper (with two other co-authors) \cite{sharma14} developed a minimal theoretical model (from now onwards referred to as SSC model) to account for the observed catch-bond like behavior of the kt-MT attachment in budding yeast.
-This work elucidated the crucial role of MT kinetics (particularly its force-dependence) that makes this catch-bond fundamentally different from the common catch-bonds in chemical ligand-receptor systems in spite of their superficial similarities.
-It also indicated the conditions under which the same system would exhibit a slip-bond-like, instead of catch-bond like, behavior.
-However, the theory was developed in ref.\cite{sharma14} only for the force-clamp situation, i.e., for the calculation of lifetime distribution when the applied tension was held constant.

-In this paper we first adapt the SSC model to calculate the distribution of the rupture force under force-ramp conditions where the pulling force is increased with the passage of time.
-We draw attention to the similar trends of variation of the rupture force distribution reported earlier for catch-bonds formed in other ligand-receptor systems.
-We then extend the model to mimic the kt-MT attachments in mammalian cells where up to a maximum of $N$ ($>1$) parallel MTs can simultaneously attach to a single kt.
-In principle, our theoretical predictions for $N=1$ can be tested using the reconstituted kinetochore of budding yeast {\it in-vitro} applying standard techniques of dynamic force spectroscopy \cite{bizzarri12}; a typical set up would use an optical trap with controlled ramp protocol \cite{franck10}.
-Recent reconstitution of mammalian kt {\it in-vitro} \cite{weir16} indicates promising new routes for testing our results for $N > 1$.